mohanrajendran/mohanrajendran.github.io/_sicp/Solution3_3.md

 {% endhighlight %}

 This is mainly due to the inverter in the half-adder.
 If the signal is not propagated, the default state would be having input and output of 0 which is inconsistent.
 This causes most of the problems seen.
 However, after cycling through all possible inputs, the behaviour returns back to normal.

+### Exercise 3.32<a id="Exercise3_32">&nbsp;</a>

+In this exercise, we are asked to justiy executing the actions registered for a segment in a FIFO order.
+For example, let us take a take a look at an and-gate with *0* and *1* as inputs and propogated.
+When we set inputs to *1* and *0* respectively, two events are added to the agenda in the following order:-

+1) Inputs are 1 and 1, output of 1
+2) Inputs are 0 and 1, output of 0

+Two events are generated because the change needs to be performed in two steps.

+If the events are executed in the FIFO order, the output temporarily gets set to an intermediate value of 1 and then settles with the correct value of 0.
+This phenomenon is called a [hazard](https://www.wikiwand.com/en/Hazard_(logic)).

+Now, if the events are executed in the LIFO order, we output gets set to 0 first and then to a wrong value of 1.
+This is because processing the events in the reverse order leads to having an incomplete intermediate state as the final state.
+Thus, the events for a segment should be executed in FIFO order to get the consistent final output.